Omnichannel Customer Self-Service Options Are Must-Haves

 Companies save time and money by reducing handling times and increasing first-contact resolution

 What's surprising is that most organizations still haven't implemented omnichannel support - and in fact many don't even have agents cross-trained to handle multiple channels at all.
-With the right system, this should be a non-issue, if all channels feed into the same customer support software, then all you have to do is train your agents on that software.
+With the right system, this should be a non-issue, if all self-service channels feed into the same customer support software, then all you have to do is train your agents on that software.
 Of course doing this right, to ensure a superior customer experience, requires a few key components (click the links to read our white papers):

 While the Forrester report talks a lot about contact center environments, the reality is the same for any customer-facing help desk.
 Customers report that one of their biggest frustrations is having to repeat their question or explain their issue over and over.
 They want to feel that you value their time, and having empowered agents with the right tools and the right system in place will show them that you do.